 Only pay Interest on the Money that you Borrow

 Factoring, by comparison, often imposes a stricter interest on money borrowed.
-For many businesses, invoice discounting therefore offers a cost saving over other forms of invoice finance.
+For many businesses, invoice discounting offers a cost-saving over other forms of invoice finance.

 Facilitates the Earlier Paying of Suppliers

-Since many businesses hampered by restricted cash flow and paying their own supplies late, invoice discounting makes it easier to pay suppliers faster and possibly to negotiate early payment discount as a result
+Since many businesses are hampered by restricted cash flow and paying their own supplies late, invoice discounting makes it easier to pay suppliers faster and possibly to negotiate early payment discounts as a result

 Bad Debt Protection Offers